schoolcarnivals.com

 Games with a Country Fair Theme

-Where I grew up, going to fair was the big event of the summer.
+Where I grew up, going to the fair was the big event of the summer.
 This theme can also use many of the ideas from the Western theme and many more ideas from the Carnival Game Ideas page can be adapted to fit your Country Fair theme.

 Try to find some good sports among your teachers or principals who will act as targets for shaving cream pies.